Frequently Asked Questions and Answers

 How do I print or email a validation report?

-If your version and edition support the Batch Wizard, then you can use it to generate a validation report in HTML for single or multiple documents.
+If your edition supports the Batch Wizard, then you can use it to generate a validation report in HTML for single or multiple documents.
 The report can then be printed from your web browser.
-In CSE HTML Validator Professional v4.05 and greater, you can simply use the Validate with Batch Wizard function (Shift+F6) from the integrated editor.
+To do this, you can simply use the Validate with Batch Wizard function (Shift+F6) from the integrated editor.
 Otherwise you will have to go into the Batch Wizard and create a target list with the documents that you want to validate.

-In current versions, you can also choose Copy Messages to Clipboard from the context menu (right-click menu) of the Results Window.
+You can also choose Copy Messages to Clipboard from the context menu (right-click menu) of the Results Window.
 You can then paste the messages somewhere where they can be printed, such as a blank document in HTML Validator, or you can paste the messages into an email.
-Similarly you can choose Links->Export Links to Text in the context menu to generate a list of links that can be printed or emailed.
+Similarly you can choose Links > Export Links to Text in the context menu to generate a list of links that can be printed or emailed.
 To print the structure, choose Print from the context menu of the memo where the structure is being displayed.

 Another method is to use the Drag and Drop Window.
 Using this window, you can drag and drop a document onto the Drag and Drop Window and the results will appear in Notepad (by default).
 You can then print the document from Notepad.
 To do this, make sure that the Drag and Drop Window is visible and that Use Validator on Dropped Files is checked.
 Then simply drag and drop the document that you want to validate onto the window.